 The RIO shall maintain and provide to ORI upon request "records of research misconduct proceedings" as that term is defined by 42 CFR § 93.317.
-This standard will be used for all grants received by the University.
-Unless custody has been transferred to HHS or ORI has advised in writing that the records no longer need to be retained, records of research misconduct proceedings shall be maintained in a secure manner for seven (7) years after completion of the proceeding or the completion of any PHS proceeding involving the research misconduct allegation.
-The RIO is also responsible for providing any information, documentation, research records, evidence or clarification requested by ORI to carry out its review of an allegation of research misconduct or of the institution's handling of such an allegation.
+This standard will be used for all grants received by Lincoln University.
+Unless custody has been transferred to DHHS, or ORI has advised in writing that the records no longer need to be retained, records of research misconduct proceedings shall be maintained in a secure manner for seven (7) years after completion of the proceeding, or the completion of any PHS proceeding involving the research misconduct allegation.
+The RIO is also responsible for providing any information, documentation, research records, evidence or clarification requested by ORI to carry out its review of an allegation of research misconduct or of Lincoln University's handling of such an allegation.
+The RIO is Dr. Michael Ayewoh, Chief Research & Sponsored Programs Officer at Lincoln University.

-VIII.
+IX.
 Completion of Cases; Reporting Premature Closures to ORI